ankitdeveloper7/Job-Application-Tracker/README.md

 This format makes each step clear and easy to follow, with all the necessary commands in place.
 Great job on the setup instructions!

+# Usage Guide

+* **Update User Profile**: Allows users to edit and update their personal details, such as name, contact information, and other relevant profile information.

+* **Add a New Job Application**: Users can log new job applications by entering details such as the company name, job title, application date, and additional notes.

+* **Update Application Status**: Track the progress of each application by updating its status (e.g., Applied, Interview Scheduled, Offer Received).

+* **Delete an Application Entry**: Remove an application from the tracker once it's no longer relevant, helping keep the list organized.